openvinotoolkit/openvino/docs/dev/ci/github_actions/caches.md

 ## Shared Drive Cache Usage and Structure

-This cache could be used to store dependencies and large assets (models, dataset, etc.) that are to be used by different workflow jobs.
+This cache could be used to store dependencies and large assets (models, datasets, etc.) that are to be used by different workflow jobs.

 **Note**: This cache is enabled for the Linux [self-hosted runners](./runners.md) only.

-The drive is available on the self-hosted machines, and to make it available inside [the Docker containers](./docker_images.md), the mounting point should be added under the `container`'s `options` key in a job configuration:
+The drive is available on the self-hosted machines, and to make it available inside [the Docker containers](./docker_images.md), the mounting point should be added under the `container`'s `volumes` key in a job configuration:
 ```yaml
 Build:
   ...